 Table of Contents

-The OBU Library serves English speakers with a basic education and an interest in Buddhism.
-It takes, to the extent possible, the stance of pre-sectarian “Early Buddhism” as championed by such practitioner/scholars as Bhante Analayo, whose approach has been characterized as simultaneously faithful/religious and historical/critical.
+The OBU Library serves English speakers with at least a basic education and an interest in Buddhism.
+It takes, to the extent possible, the pan-sectarian, historical perspective championed by such contemporary practitioner/scholars as Bhante Analayo.

-The OBU collections are entirely digital and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
+The Open Buddhist University collections are entirely digital and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
 Each file in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.

 The collection does not strive to host a copy or link to every work ever published about Buddhism.
 That would as undesirable as it is impossible.
 The collection instead strives to offer a high-quality, representative selection in keeping with the University’s mission to provide a free, undergraduate-style curriculum in Buddhist Studies with a focus on Early Buddhism to the English-speaking world.